carbon-language/carbon-lang/llvm/lib/Target/X86/README.txt

-Tail call optimization improvements: Tail call optimization currently pushes all arguments on the top of the stack (their normal place for non-tail call optimized calls) before moving them to actual stack slot.
-This is done to prevent overwriting of parameters (see example below) that might be used, since the arguments of the callee overwrites caller's arguments.
+Tail call optimization improvements: Tail call optimization currently pushes all arguments on the top of the stack (their normal place for non-tail call optimized calls) that source from the callers arguments or  that source from a virtual register (also possibly sourcing from callers arguments).
+This is done to prevent overwriting of parameters (see example below) that might be used later.

 example: